apndx/DenMaker/Documentation/testing_document.md

 ## Performance

 Performance tests can be done from the text user interface by choosing the menu option 2.
-After this you can choose, if you want to run the default test, or modify the parametres.
+After this you can choose if you want to run the default test, or modify the parametres.

 ## Unit tests